destinyfsetzer/311_wk6_day1_er/README.md

 8. Answer the following questions about this diagram

 ##### ER Diagram Diagnosis

-1. What is the relationship between the "actor" and "film_actor" tables?
+1. What is the relationship between the "actor" and "film_actor" tables? **one**

-2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+2. What does the blue diamond next to the "last_update" column on the "inventory" table represent? **a blue lined filled diamond so it's a NOT NULL simple attribute**

 3. How many foreign keys does the "payments" table have?
-How can you tell?
+How can you tell? **two because both film id and store id have red diamonds: A red colored filled diamond so it's a NOT NULL Foreign Key**

 ##### ER Diagram upload